AkaruiYami/Python-YouTube/README.md

 # What You Should Expect In This Repo

-Here is collections of all code that is from my YouTube video in 2022.
+Here is collections of all code that is from my YouTube video.
 I will also try my best to provide explanation to the code in form of markdown so do check the README.md in the folder.

 [1]: https://www.youtube.com/channel/UCS_MEhU_i7IEJxF_alaztzw